Tom Weiskopf, major champion and golf course architect, dies

 The son of a railroad worker in Ohio, Weiskopf once said he fell in love with the game before he even began to play.
 His father took him to the 1957 U.S. Open at Inverness and he was mesmerized watching Sam Snead make such pure contact.

+“You had dinner with Tom and loved every minute of it,” Andy North said Sunday.
+“The sad thing that gets lost his how good he was.
+Every time he hit a shot, it was beautiful.”

 Pure contact was his hallmark at Ohio State and then his career on tour.
-At 6-foot-3 — tall for golf in that era — Weiskopf had a swing that was powerful and rhythmic.
+At 6-foot-3 — tall for golf in that era — Weiskopf had a swing that was powerful and rhythmic, natural and athletic.
 His best year was in 1973, when he won seven times around the world, including the claret jug and the World Series of Golf at Firestone before it was an official tour event.

-He was known equally for the majors he didn't win and the competition he faced — particularly Jack Nicklaus, the star from Ohio who preceded him and cast an enormous shadow over Weiskopf for his entire career.
+He was known equally for the majors he didn't win and the competition he faced — particularly Jack Nicklaus, the star from Ohio who preceded him by a few years on tour and cast an enormous shadow over Weiskopf for his entire career.

 Weiskopf had four runner-up finishes in the Masters, the most of any player without having won the green jacket.
 Most memorable was in 1975, when Weiskopf and Johnny Miller stood on the 16th tee as they watched Nicklaus hole a 40-foot birdie putt up the slope that carried him to another victory.